Encoding Complexity of Network Coding with Two Simple Multicast Sessions: Introduction

-The time complexity is a fundamental issue.
+The time complexity is a fundamental issue of network coding complexity.
 It is well known that a network coding solution can be achieved with polynomial time for multicast networks \cite{Jaggi05}.
 In \cite{Langberg06}, the authors first categorized the network links into two classes, i.e., the {\em forwarding links} and the {\em encoding links}.
 The forwarding links only forward the data received from its incoming links.
-While, the encoding links transmit {\em coded packets}, which need more resources due to the computing process and the equipping of encoding capabilities.
-It was shown that, in an acyclic multicast network, the number of encoding nodes (i.e., the tail of a encoding link) required to achieve the capacity of the network is independent of the size of the underlying network and bounded by $h^3N^2$, where $N$ is the number of the sinks and $h$ is the number of the source messages.
+While, the encoding links transmit {\em coded packets}, which need more resources due to the computing process and encoding capabilities.
+It was shown that, in an acyclic multicast network, the number of encoding nodes (i.e., the tail of an encoding link) required to achieve the capacity of the network is independent to the size of the underlying network and is bounded by $h^3N^2$, where $N$ is the number of the sinks and $h$ is the number of the source messages.
 The third aspect of encoding complexity is the required field size.
-As mentioned in \cite{Dougherty04}, larger encoding field size may cause difficulties, i.e., either larger delays or larger bandwidths for the implementation of network coding, hence smaller alphabets are more preferred.
-For the multicast network, the required alphabet size to achieve a solution is upper bound by $N$, where $N$ is the number of sinks (see \cite{Jaggi05}).
-In \cite{Fragouli06}, the authors showed that an finite field with size $\sqrt{2N-7/4}+1/2$ is sufficient for achieving a solution of a multicast network with two source messages.
+As mentioned in \cite{Dougherty04}, a larger encoding field size may cause difficulties, i.e. either a larger delay or a larger bandwidth for the implementation of network coding.
+Hence, smaller alphabets are preferred.
+For the multicast network, the required alphabet size to achieve a solution is upper bounded by $N$ (see \cite{Jaggi05}).